Traumatic Facial Burn Injuries

-Skin grafting is important for deep partial thickness or full thickness burns.
+Skin grafting is essential for deep partial-thickness or full-thickness burns.
 It involves scraping a lattice of skin off of an unburned area.
-The latticed-area stretches nicely to cover the burned area.
+The latticed area stretches nicely to cover the burned area.
 Then the lattice is then stapled to the burn.
-It promotes faster healing because it is already partially covered by the patient’s own skin.
-In some cases, cadaver skin needs to be used to temporarily cover the burned area but it doesn’t last; it is just a temporary measure to protect the burned tissue so it can eventually heal itself.Complications of Facial Burns
+It promotes faster healing because it is already partially covered by the patient’s skin.
+In some cases, cadaver skin needs to be used to temporarily cover the burned area, but it doesn’t last; it is just a temporary measure to protect the burned tissue so it can eventually heal itself.Complications of Facial Burns

 Facial burns can be fraught with complications if not treated carefully.
 The biggest complication of facial burns is scar tissue.
 Depending on how the wound heals, there can be no facial scarring or deep ridges and scars within the skin.
-It can cause a deformed mouth, nose or eyes as a result of poor healing.
+It can cause a deformed mouth, nose, or eyes due to poor healing.

 Infection is also possible.
-A bacterial infection of the burn can remain at the sight of the burn and can cause poor healing and scarring.
+A bacterial infection of the burn can remain at the sight of the burn and cause poor healing and scarring.
 It can also spread through the burned skin to infect the bloodstream.
-When this happens, it becomes septicemia or sepsis, which is very dangerous and life threatening.
+When this happens, it becomes septicemia or sepsis, which is very dangerous and life-threatening.
 It can result in organ failure, shock, and death.

-If a burn is big or moist enough, it can leak fluid from the body and can cause hypovolemia.
-Serious hypovolemia turns to shock and this is a symptom that can be life threatening if not treated aggressively.
+If a burn is big or moist enough, it can leak fluid from the body and cause hypovolemia.
+Severe hypovolemia turns to shock, and this is a symptom that can be life-threatening if not treated aggressively.

 Hypothermia can happen if the patient loses too much heat through the damaged skin.
-This is a bigger problem if the wound is large but can happen on full thickness facial burns.
+This is a bigger problem if the wound is large but can occur on full-thickness facial burns.
 The body cannot maintain its temperature if too much skin is lost.

-Joint problems around the jaw can happen with facial burns, especially if the patient doesn’t exercise his or her mouth after the burn.
-The patient needs to do physical therapy to keep the jaw muscles and joint moving at all times.
+Joint problems around the jaw can happen with facial burns, especially if the patient doesn’t exercise their mouth after the burn.
+The patient needs to do physical therapy to keep the jaw muscles and joints moving.

 The following video provides an understanding of a burn injury.
 It discusses the different types of burns and how they are treated.Sacramento Burn Injury Lawyer

-I’m Ed Smith, a Sacramento Burn Injury Lawyer.
-If you or a loved one has suffered a facial burn injury as a result of someone else's negligence and would like to discuss your legal options with an experienced Sacramento Personal Injury Attorney, contact us online or call us at 916.921.6400 or 800.404.544 for free, friendly advice.
+If you or a loved one has suffered a facial burn injury as a result of someone else's negligence and would like to discuss your case with a skilled Sacramento Personal Injury Lawyer, contact us online or call us at (916) 921-6400 or (800) 404-5400 for free, friendly advice.